soxueren/atsd/api/sql/examples/join-derived-series.md

 # Join - Derived Series

-Derived series, computed from multiple underlying series, can be produced with JOIN.
+Derived series, computed from multiple underlying series, can be produced with `JOIN`.

-If the samples have the same timestamps (made with the same collector), inner JOIN is sufficient.
+If the samples have the same timestamps (made with the same collector), inner `JOIN` is sufficient.

 ## Query